mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 On each new line, hit the <kbd>tab</kbd> key to indent child tags and line up sibling tags.
 Your text editor will keep track of what level you're on when you press <kbd>enter</kbd>.
 To go "up" a level, press <kbd>backspace</kbd> at the beginning of a line.
 You can also select one or more lines of code and press <kbd>shift</kbd> + <kbd>tab</kbd> to unindent them by a single level.
 Because it's a good habit to get into, I'll be using indented style for most examples from now on.

 There is no limit to how deep the tag hierarchy can go---grandchildren, great-grandchildren, etc.---or how many sibling tags can exist at a particular level.
-As a matter of fact, most webpages are built with long and intricate **tag trees.** But no matter how many branches the tree sprouts, the same principle applies: **child tags inherit all the properties of their parents (and grandparents, and great-grandparents.....)** For this reason, writing good HTML is as much about structuring your tags as it is about choosing them.
+As a matter of fact, most webpages are built with long and intricate **tag trees.**

+But no matter how many tall the tree gets or how many branches it sprouts, the same principle applies everywhere: child tags inherit all the inheritable properties of their parents (and grandparents, and great-grandparents...).
+For this reason, writing good HTML is as much about <em>structuring</em> your tags as it is about choosing them.

 ## Whitespace and the Paragraph Tag: `<p>`